PaulTitto/Data-Analysis/README.md

 You know about Data Analyst?🤔

-its interesed went im bored
+its interesed went im bored and make good portofolio